Our Skyy: Casting

-Season 1

-In the first season which aired in 2018, it was composed of 5 episodes starring Jumpol Adulkittiporn (Off) and Atthaphan Phunsawat (Gun) (from Senior Secret Love: Puppy Honey), Purim Rattanaruangwattana (Pluem) and Wachirawit Ruangwiwat (Chimon) (from My Dear Loser: Edge of 17), Thanatsaran Samthonglai (Frank) and Sattabut Laedeke (Drake) (from 'Cause You're My Boy), Tawan Vihokratana (Tay) and Thitipoom Techaapaikhun (New) (from Kiss Me Again), and Perawat Sangpotirat (Krist) and Prachaya Ruangroj (Singto) (from SOTUS S).
+In first season which aired in 2018.
+It was composed of 5 episodes.
+It starred Jumpol Adulkittiporn (Off) and Atthaphan Phunsawat (Gun) from Senior Secret Love: Puppy Honey and Senior Secret Love: Puppy Honey 2, Purim Rattanaruangwattana (Pluem) and Wachirawit Ruangwiwat (Chimon) from My Dear Loser: Edge of 17, Thanatsaran Samthonglai (Frank) and Sattabut Laedeke (Drake) from 'Cause You're My Boy, Tawan Vihokratana (Tay) and Thitipoom Techaapaikhun (New) from Kiss: The Series and Kiss Me Again, and Perawat Sangpotirat (Krist) and Prachaya Ruangroj (Singto) from SOTUS and SOTUS S.

-Season 2

 The second season aired in 2023.
 It was composed of 8 different stories with 2 episodes per couple.
-It starred Naravit Lertratkosum (Pond) and Phuwin Tangsakyuen (from Never Let Me Go), Archen Aydin (Joong) and Natachai Boonprasert (Dunk) (from Star & Sky: Star in My Mind), Kanaphan Puitrakul (First) and Thanawat Ratanakitpaisan (Khaotung) (from The Eclipse), Jitaraphol Potiwihok (Jimmy) and Tawinan Anukoolprasert (Sea) (from Vice Versa), Norawit Titicharoenrak (Gemini) and Nattawat Jirochtikul (Fourth) (from My School President), Jiratchapong Srisang (Force) and Kasidet Plookphol (Book) (from A Boss and A Babe), Pawat Chittsawangdee (Ohm) and Korapat Kirdpan (Nanon) (from Bad Buddy Series), and Pirapat Watthanasetsiri (Earth) and Sahaphap Wongratch (Mix) (from A Tale of Thousand Stars).
+It starred Naravit Lertratkosum (Pond) and Phuwin Tangsakyuen from Never Let Me Go, Archen Aydin (Joong) and Natachai Boonprasert (Dunk) from Star in My Mind and Sky in Your Heart, Kanaphan Puitrakul (First) and Thanawat Rattanakitpaisan (Khaotung) from The Eclipse, Jitaraphol Potiwihok (Jimmy) and Tawinan Anukoolprasert (Sea) from Vice Versa, Norawit Titicharoenrak (Gemini) and Nattawat Jirochtikul (Fourth) from My School President, Jiratchapong Srisang (Force) and Kasidet Plookphol (Book) from A Boss and a Babe, Pawat Chittsawangdee (Ohm) and Korapat Kirdpan (Nanon) from Bad Buddy, and Pirapat Watthanasetsiri (Earth) and Sahaphap Wongratch (Mix) from A Tale of Thousand Stars.